Key Quote

 Technique 1 — IRONIC INVERSION / ANTICOLONIAL RHETORIC

 The verb 'curse' carries multiple meanings: to swear, to invoke supernatural harm, to express anger.
-Caliban's curse is all of these — a refusal to use language 'properly' (as Prospero intends) and instead to deploy it subversively (in a way that undermines the intended purpose).
+Caliban's curse is all of these — a refusal to use language 'properly' (as Prospero intends) and instead to deploy it subversivelysubversively — In a way that undermines established authority or conventional expectations.
 Shakespeare dramatises how the oppressed can transform the master's tools into weapons of resistance.

 Key Words